A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem: Background

 \begin{definition} The projection depth of a vector $x\in \Real^p$ with respect to a distribution $F$ is defined as

-where $y$ is a multivariate random variable that follows the distribution $F$, ${\rm med}(V)$ is the median of a univariate random variable $V$, and ${\rm MAD}(V) = {\rm med}(|V-{\rm med}(V)|)$ is the median absolute deviation from the median. \end{definition} Since there exists no closed-form expression for the quantity \Eqn{projdepth}, in practice projection depth is approximated by generating $k$ random directions $u$.
+where $y$ is a random vector that follows the distribution $F$, ${\rm med}(V)$ denotes the median of a univariate random variable $V$, and ${\rm MAD}(V) = {\rm med}(|V-{\rm med}(V)|)$ is the median absolute deviation from the median. \end{definition} Since a closed-form expression for the quantity \Eqn{projdepth} does not exist, projection depth is typically approximated by generating $k$ random directions $u$ and taking the supremum.
 For the purpose of ranking the observations from a center outward, one can compute $D(x_i;\hat{F}_n)$ for $i$ between $1$ and $n$, where $\hat{F}_n$ is the empirical distribution of $X\in\Real^{n\times p}$.
 In this case projection depth is also referred to as sample projection depth.
 We write $D(x_i;\hat{F}_n)$ as $D(x_i;X)$ to highlight its dependence on the observed data matrix $X$.
-Sample projection depths are generally efficient to compute with a time complexity of $O(nkp)$.
-In the R computing environment, the package \texttt{ddalpha} \citep{lange2014fast,pokotylo2016depth} efficiently delivers sample projection depths.
+Sample projection depths are efficiently computed with a time complexity of $O(nkp)$.
+There are generally two simple methods for generating the random directions appearing in equation (\ref{eq:projdepth}).
+The naive approach is to sample uniformly from the unit sphere.
+The second, a more data-driven method, generates random directions as the differences between randomly selected pairs of observations, followed by normalization to unit length \citep{hubert2005robpca}.
+This tactic is more effective when outliers are concentrated in specific directions or when the dimension is high.
+To combine the strengths of both approaches, we adopt a hybrid strategy in this paper: the first 500 directions are generated using the data-driven method, while the remaining directions are sampled uniformly from the unit sphere.
+Our software implementation for computing projection depths is an adaptation of the C++ code in the R package \texttt{ddalpha} \citep{lange2014fast,pokotylo2016depth}.
+Unless otherwise specified, we generate a total $\max\{1000,100p\}$ random directions.